 For most Linode customers, this would have been where my backup recovery story ended.
 Unfortunately for me, I’m a stubborn man of principles and convictions.

-To boot from the custom kernel (arguably the default kernel, as I used an unmodified Fedora kernel), I’d setup GRUB2.
+To boot from the custom kernel (arguably the default kernel, as I used an unmodified Fedora Linux kernel), I’d setup GRUB2.
 Unfortunately for me, the recovered backup drives had completely different UUIDs, meaning GRUB didn’t recognize the drives.
 I messed about with Linode’s various recovery systems and environments for one hour before admitting defeat.
 I swapped my server configuration back to using the default Linode kernel from the Linode Manager, and it booted up in seconds.
 After two minutes of disk and journaling integrity checks, my server was back up and running.

 From within the new working environment, I was quickly above to adjust GRUB2’s expectations for disk IDs and reboot into the default kernel again.

 I was a bit upset that Linode had not replicated the UUIDs for the backup disks as both the original and recovered disks were virtual disks.
 There are clearly use cases where it would be beneficial with unique disk IDs and use cases where identical disk IDs would be beneficial.
 The gist of it is that it’s easier to recover from my scenario than to deal with two disks with the same ID in other scenarios.

 I definitely wish there would have been more clear instructions provided in the Backup Details screen.
 I wasted a good hour trying to locate better documentation on what it all meant.
 It’s unnecessarily vague and sparse on details.

 The lesson I learned from this experience?
 To always make myself familiar with the full backup restoration process before I start relying on any backup solution.
 It’s the sensible thing to do anyway.